 Smart Technology for a Safer Workforce

-At UPS, we invest millions of dollars in health and safety training every year to ensure that UPSers to make it home safely – their most important stop of the day.
+At UPS, we invest millions of dollars in health and safety training every year to ensure that UPSers make it home safely — the most important stop of the day.

-Drivers and all employees are supported and guided by our Comprehensive Health and Safety Process (CHSP) in 1995.
+Drivers and all employees are supported and guided by our Comprehensive Health and Safety Process (CHSP).
 More than 3,250 Committees at our facilities and among our work groups bring the CHSP to life by conducting facility and equipment audits, leading training programs, performing work practice and behavior analysis, and recommending process and equipment changes.

-One of our most innovative training experiences is UPS Integrad™ training centers, which provide drivers with experiential training modeled on the philosophy of “teach me, show me, let me.”
+One of our most innovative training experiences are at our UPS Integrad™ training centers, which provide drivers with experiential training modeled on this philosophy: “teach me, show me, let me.”
 The program uses a mixture of 3-D computer simulations, webcast learning modules, and traditional classroom instruction to complement hands-on safety, delivery, and customer service training in a controlled environment.
 UPS Integrad curriculum has raised the bar on training, delivering significant improvements in safety, customer experience, and retention compared to traditional programs.

 It’s not just our drivers who are becoming more knowledgeable.
 Our vehicles are becoming smarter — and safer — as we upgrade them with advanced collision mitigation technology.
 This system alerts drivers to moving and stationary objects in front of the tractor and moving objects surrounding the vehicle.
 The technology includes alerts for blind spots and lane departures, electronic stability control, and forward collision warning with automatic brake application.

-Creating an injury-free workplace requires the right training, technology, and data, all working together to reduce the likelihood of injuries and crashes.
+Creating an injury-free workplace requires the right data, training, and technology to reduce the likelihood of injuries and crashes.

 The entrepreneurial spirit of our founders established a distinct culture of growth within UPS from the very beginning.
 Today, we continue to promote that culture by empowering our people to grow professionally and intellectually.